 - Junior or senior in good academic status.

 - Preference is given to female students.

 Students should follow the steps listed below to apply for this award:

 - To apply, access the CALS Scholarship application through your student center.
 Go to MyUW and enter the Online Application in the Services tab, or click Scholarships@UW-Madison in your Student Center.
 Match yourself to scholarships in the My Scholarship Matches tab.

-- Submit a typed cover letter of 200 words describing the student’s career goals, plan for achieving these goals, and a list of extracurricular activities to Richard Eisenstein in the Department of Nutritional Sciences by February 1st.
+- Submit a typed cover letter of 200 words describing the student’s career goals, plan for achieving these goals, and a list of extracurricular activities to Erika Anna in the Department of Nutritional Sciences by February 1st.

 - Funds will be awarded at the beginning of the fall semester.
 The recipient of the scholarship will be asked to write a thank-you letter to Kitty Clark Cole and to submit a copy to the Department office.